ppkgtmm/hotel-bookings-etl/README.md

 ```

-Every change in dimension related tables are captured while only latest state of fact related tables are retained in staging area
+- Every change in dimension related tables are captured while only latest state of fact related tables are retained in staging area
+- If the command fails because of `AssertionError` or `connection issue`, retry after some time

 #### Run ETL - Part 2